Options for emailing members

 • Or use the webmail service to work with your portsmouthctc.org.uk emails.

-This approach needs the most work to set up, but it:
+This approach needs the most work to set up, but if you receive a lot of PCTC emails, it provides maximum assurance you get all emails addressed to you.

 It's the method I use and it works well.
 We have a limited number of mailboxes available so we might have to prioritise club officials, campaigners and ride leaders.